mt-67/Automated_DB_Monitoring/README.md

 # PostgreSQL

+The databases of 5 airlines were used as a basis.
+Collecting metrics for monitoring.

 Customization

 Install PostgreSQL.
-Download the database from the « Aero_pg_script.sql » file.
+Download the database from the file in the « Aero_pg_script.sql » repository.
 Create an Aero database.